CitationDesk

 Claude — Anthropic API + claude.ai fallback

 Anthropic's API serves Claude's canonical text responses with citation support via tool use.
-For surfaces that require the browsing tool, we fall back to authenticated claude.ai session-based polling — which preserves the same URLs / paragraphs structure but adds session-management overhead.
+For surfaces that require the browsing tool, trackers fall back to authenticated claude.ai session-based polling — which preserves the same URLs / paragraphs structure but adds session-management overhead.

 ChatGPT — browser automation primary